-Ivy Classical is dedicated to providing a content-rich classical education in the liberal arts and sciences with an emphasis in art, music, and Latin.
+Ivy Classical is dedicated to a content-rich classical education in the liberal arts and sciences with an emphasis in art, music, and Latin.
 The school's curriculum is modeled after the BCSI Program.
-The curriculum was chosen because of its impact on and school grade data.
-Of the 19 schools who were associated with BCSI for the 2018-19 school year BCSI has data on 17 of the schools.
-Of those 17 affiliated schools, eleven received A or A-equivalent scores and five received B or B-equivalent scores,
+A sample of the Kindergarten and 5th grade Scope and Sequence written by BCSI is attached.